anirudha0716/SeleniumProjectRepo/README.md

 Moreover, the project includes a robust error handling mechanism, wherein automated screenshots are captured in case of test failures, providing visual context to debug and troubleshoot issues promptly.

 In summary, this automation testing project showcases a holistic approach to testing a live e-commerce web application, leveraging industry-standard tools and best practices to ensure efficiency, reliability, and maintainability throughout the testing lifecycle.

+Here are the Login credentials which i've used in this project to successfully get logged in
+UserName: anirudha.selenium5@gmail.com
+Password: Anirudha@123